samdevega/samdevega.github.io/src/content/posts/en/connascence-a-metric-for-coupling.md

 To measure the form of connascence there are three factors:

-* **Force**: When a change in one actor implies a change in another.
+* **Strength**: When a change in one actor implies a change in another.
 It will be more serious the more complex and expensive the change is.
-* **Grade**: The occurrence with which the coupling occurs.
+* **Degree**: The occurrence with which the coupling occurs.
 It will be more serious the more times it is repeated throughout the code.
 * **Locality**: The distance between the actors involved in the coupling.
 It will be more serious the more distanced the actors are.

 <figure>